willakat/toysm/README.md

-State_1 and State_2 are connected with "EqualsTransitions", as the name implies this type of Transition checks if the incoming event is Equal to the value declared when the Transition was declared.
+State_1 and State_2 are connected with "EqualsTransitions", as the name implies this type of Transition checks if the incoming event is Equal to the value declared when the Transition was initialized.
 In case of a match the Transition if followed.

 The "state_1 >> 'a' >> state_2" notation is a convenient shorthand for